Y-T-G/Y-T-G.github.io/content/about/index.md

 ## My Experience

-I have been in the video analytics industry for almost two years, building and optimizing computer vision models and pipelines for production.
+I have worked in the video analytics industry for over two years, building and optimizing computer vision models and pipelines for production.

+### Community Moderator @ Ultralytics (Aug 2024 - Present)
+- Responded to over {{< github-issues >}} issues on GitHub, and addressed hundreds of other queries from the community on Discord, Reddit and Forums.
+- Contributed {{< github-pr >}} PRs to address bugs, fix documentation issues, and improve overall user experience.

 ### Algorithm Engineer (Computer Vision) @ Graymatics (Sep 2023 - Aug 2024)